MuhammadFurqanMohsin25Apr/Gearsey/backend/src/api/orders/README.md

 - **Failure 403 Response:** `{"message": "Missing userId or orderId in request body"}` — One or both required fields are missing.
 - **Failure 404 Response:** `{"message": "Order not found or could not be updated"}` — No matching order exists or update operation failed.
 - **Failure 400 Response:** `{"message": "Failed to confirm order", "error": "<details>"}` — Database update error.
-- **Note:** The controller currently sets `payment_status: "Confirmed"`, but the schema only allows "Pending", "Paid", "Failed", or "Refunded".
-Consider using `"Paid"` instead or updating the schema.

 #### PUT `/api/orders/cancel`
-- **Purpose:** Cancel an order, updating both payment and delivery status to "Cancelled".
+- **Purpose:** Cancel an order, updating delivery status to "Cancelled".
+Payment refunds should be handled separately through the Payment API.
 - **Request Body:**

 ```json